 Throughout the 2021 Fall semester, senior-level Information Design students used a systems-thinking approach to examine the United Nations Sustainable Development Goals (SDGs).

-Our students are tenacious problem seekers and solvers, who care deeply about making a positive impact on the world around them.
-Information designers have a unique capacity and responsibility to make the complex clear and accessible for people, enabling understanding, empathy and action.
-Our hope is that these projects can be a catalyst for changemaking.
+Our students are tenacious problem seekers and problem solvers who care deeply about making a positive impact on the world around them.
+Our hope is that these projects can be a catalyst for change-making.